vetscience/HPGAP/README.md

     neut_simulation_times: '100' # the number of simulation for generating simulated neutral data
     soft_simulation_times: '100' # the number of simulation for generating simulated soft sweep data
   slidingwindow:
-    gff: /<HPGAP path>/Example/Input/clonorchis_sinensis.example.gff # the gff file for the species
+    gff: <HPGAP path>/Example/Input/clonorchis_sinensis.example.gff # the gff file for the species
     scaffold_length_cutoff: '5000' # only analyse the scaffolds with length larger than the cutoff
     scaffold_number_limit: '10000' # the maximum number of scaffolds
     snpeff_species: Clonorchis_sinensis_henan # the species name in the snpeff database